Rogersville Parish, New Brunswick

-Rogersville (originally Rogerville) is a civil parish in Northumberland County, New Brunswick, Canada.
+Rogersville (originally Rogerville) is a geographic parish in Northumberland County, New Brunswick, Canada.

 For governance purposes it is divided between the village of Nouvelle-Arcadie and the Greater Miramichi rural district, which are members of the Kent Regional Service Commission and Greater Miramichi RSC respectively.

 Prior to the 2023 governance reform, the parish was divided between the village of Rogersville and the local service districts of Collette and the parish of Rogersville.
 Rogersville and Collette became part of Nouvelle-Arcadie while the parish LSD was split between the new village and the rural district.

 Origin of name

 The parish was named in honour of James Rogers, then Bishop of Chatham.

 History

 Rogersville was erected in 1881 from Nelson Parish.

 The parish was expanded northeastward in 1900 to take in the Rosaireville area of Glenelg Parish.